Autonomous-Finance/amm-monitor/README.md

     - check if token is at top of the ranking
     - check if top N token sets are correclty updated
     - check if top N updates are dispatched correctly

-- use squishy and remap package paths
-- move .lua files into a src/

-- thorough validations

-- graceful error handling

-- tests